ahmadNJU/stata-pmean/README.md

 **Ahmad Nawaz**

-School of Economics, Department of Industrial Economics

-Nanjing University, China
+School of Economics, Department of Industrial Economics, Nanjing University, China

-Department of Economics

-University of Sahiwal, Pakistan
+Department of Economics, University of Sahiwal, Pakistan

 ---